-Mr. Conconi no longer owns the Aurora, however, he did spend 3 years repairing, at great expense, the majority of all the problems that existed when she arrived at his home.
+Mr. Conconi no longer owns the Aurora, however, he spent 3 years repairing, at great expense, most all the problems that existed when she arrived at his home.
 Mr. Conconi’s only motivation and dispute with PAE was over the yacht’s state upon arrival and PAE’s failure to uphold the company’s obligation to complete her construction as contracted.

 Mr. Conconi is a proud man.
 Since the article that was written in PassageMaker did not provide Mr. Conconi with the opportunity to express his opinion or experience, below you will find a small sample of the reports and photos outlining the poor condition that the Aurora arrived in upon delivery to the Conconi’s.
 Many additional documents are available in official court records, however, the reports and inspections listed below highlight the inadequate finish and state of completion of the vessel.

 Mr. Conconi has enjoyed many of the vessels he has bought from Nordhavn – in fact, he has purchased 4 of them in the past.
 However, when he advanced sufficient funds to complete the manufacturer of his latest vessel with Nordhavn – the Aurora – and the vessel was not completed or finished, NordhavnFacts found it necessary to highlight this situation.